The last US military planes have left Afghanistan, marking the end of the United States' longest war - KESQ

 By Nicole Gaouette, Jennifer Hansler, Barbara Starr and Oren Liebermann, CNN

-The last US military planes have left Afghanistan, Commander of US Central Command, Gen. Frank McKenzie announced Monday at the Pentagon.
+The last US military planes have left Afghanistan, Gen. Frank McKenzie, the commander of US Central Command, announced Monday at the Pentagon.
 The US departure marks the end of a fraught, chaotic and bloody exit from the United States’ longest war.

 “I’m here to announce the completion of our withdrawal from Afghanistan, and the end of the military mission to evacuate American citizens, third country nationals, and vulnerable Afghans,” McKenzie told reporters.
 “The last C-17 lifted off from Hamid Karzai International Airport on August 30th, this afternoon, at 3:29 p.m.
 East Coast time, and the last manned aircraft is now clearing the airspace above Afghanistan.”